 Domestic violence comes in many forms, including physical assault, forced sexual encounters, stalking, threatening of pets, emotional and financial abuse, and other forms of coercion or control.

 Statistically speaking, women are more likely to be subject to domestic abuse than men.
-Shockingly, in Australia, one woman a week (on average) is murdered by her current or former partner, one in four women have experienced emotional abuse by a current or former partner since the age of 15, and one in five women have experienced sexual violence since the age of 15.
+Shockingly, in Australia, one in four women have experienced emotional abuse by a current or former partner since the age of 15, and one in five women have experienced sexual violence since the age of 15.

 The Australian Government has labelled domestic violence as a “national scourge”, and is currently in the development stage of a National Plan to Reduce Violence against Women and their Children.